"Convert to APFS" option is not available or greyed out, how to fix?

 Summary: This article will show you how to fix "Convert to APFS" option not available or greyed out in Disk Utility issue.
 Before fixing and converting your drive to APFS, please make sure that you have backed up all important data.
 You can also free download iBoysoft Mac Data Recovery to get lost data back.

-But there are times when the "Convert to APFS" option is not available or greyed out in Disk Utility.
-Then, how to fix it?
+Actually, there are numerous reasons why the "Convert to APFS" option is not available or greyed out in Disk Utility.
+What to do if this happens?
+Just keep reading!

 How to fix the "Convert to APFS" option is not available or greyed out issue?

 There are some restrictions to convert drives or volumes to APFS in Disk Utility.
 In other words, the "Convert to APFS" option is not available for all types of drives/volumes.
 There are some basic rules.

 Case 1: "Convert to APFS" option is not available for a disk conversion

 Apple enables us to format/erase a whole disk to APFS.
 When comes to Convert to APFS, we are talking about single volumes in that drive.
 So, the "Convert to APFS" option is only available when you right-click on a volume, otherwise, it will be greyed out in Disk Utility.